Aughnacloy: 27,000 ducks to be culled over suspected bird flu

 By Louise Cullen

-BBC NI Agriculture & Environment Correspondent
+BBC News NI Agriculture & Environment Correspondent

 - Published

-Twenty-seven thousand ducks are being culled after a suspected case of avian influenza was reported in a commercial flock in County Tyrone.
+Twenty-seven thousand ducks are being culled after a suspected case of bird flu was reported in a commercial flock in County Tyrone.

 A temporary control zone has also been put in place at the Aughnacloy site.

-Cases have already been confirmed in commercial flocks over the border in County Monaghan and in wild birds in Northern Ireland.
+Cases have already been confirmed in commercial flocks over the Irish border in County Monaghan and in wild birds in Northern Ireland.

-Northern Ireland's chief vet Dr Robert Huey said it was a "very worrying development".
+Northern Ireland's chief vet Dr Robert Huey said the Tyrone site was a "very significant part of the industry".

+He said the suspected case of bird flu was a "very worrying development" that would result in the culling of the "entire breeding stock" of a major poultry operator.

-If the case is confirmed, the temporary control zone at Aughnacloy will be replaced by a 3km protection Zone and a 10km surveillance zone.
+If the case is confirmed, the temporary control zone at Aughnacloy will be replaced by a 3km (1.9 miles) protection zone and a 10km (6.2 miles) surveillance zone.

 Dr Huey said: "Given this suspected incursion of notifiable avian influenza, we cannot afford to be complacent.